betterrt/game-shop-backend/README.md

 ## Basic Features of the application
 1. Home Page

 2. Search Page
+   User can search by word, or filter by category.

 3. Game Detail Page
+   User can add the game into cart, and leave a review here.
+He can also browse other people's reviews.

 4. Cart

 5. Order
+   The detail button can show you the items in that order.

 6. Admin
+   (1) Add A New Game
+   (2) Modify the price/stock of a game
+   (3) Manage all the orders
    ![image](https://github.com/betterrt/game-shop-backend/blob/main/img/Elden.jpg)